g33k4y/TryHackMe-AdventofCyber2019-Writeup/task28-LapLANd_SQL_Injection/README.md

 Look back at our listener once we uploaded our [php-reverse-shell.phtml](./php-reverse-shell.phtml) file.
 We will see that we have obtained an interactive shell.

-So we can go straight to find out flag: `cat /home/user/flag.txt`
+So we can go straight to find our flag: `cat /home/user/flag.txt`

 ![](./res/pic9.png)